Protecting qudit operations from noise by continuous dynamical decoupling: The GCDD procedure

+Here, we present our GCDD procedure for the specific case of an arbitrary qudit of dimension $d$.

-\textit{The GCDD procedure.---} Let $H_{G}$ be the Hamiltonian generating the intended evolution of an arbitrary input state of the qudit, in the ideal, noise-free case.
-That is, after a gate operation time $\tau$, the desired evolution operator acting on an initial qudit state is given by $U_{G}=\exp(-iH_{G}\tau/\hbar)$.
-However, in the presence of environmental effects the evolution of the same initial qudit state is not going to be given by $U_{G}$, because of the perturbations introduced by the noise during $\tau$.
-Our aim is, thus, instead of using $H_{G}$, to use external fields whose interaction with the qudit is described by the non-autonomous Hamiltonian $H_{lab}(t)$, acting continuously during the time interval $\tau$.
-We choose $H_{lab}(t)$ such that, despite the presence of noise, it generates an effective evolution of the qudit that, at least up to a high enough fidelity, is the same as the one in the ideal noiseless case, which is provided by $U_{G}$.
-It is important to remark that $H_{lab}(t)$ acts only on the qudit Hilbert space.
+Let $H_{G}$ be the Hamiltonian generating the intended evolution of an arbitrary qudit state, in the ideal, noise-free case.
+Notice that the free Hamiltonian of the qudit can be included in $H_G$ or assumed to be eliminated before the GCDD procedure.
+The procedure is then directly applied to a system which, in the absence of $H_G$, is degenerate since all qudit levels have the same energy.
+After a gate operation time $\tau$, the desired evolution operator acting on an initial qudit state is then given by $U_{G}=\exp(-iH_{G}\tau/\hbar)$.
+Instead of $H_{G}$, we aim to use external fields whose interaction with the qudit is described by a non-autonomous Hamiltonian $H_{\mathrm{lab}}(t)$, acting continuously during the time interval $\tau$ and only on the qudit Hilbert space, and generating, despite the presence of noise, an effective evolution of the qudit that, at least up to a high enough fidelity, is at time $\tau$ the same as the one provided by $U_{G}$.

-To describe $H_{lab}(t)$, we first split this control field Hamiltonian into two terms: $H_{gate}(t)$, which will provide the modified gate Hamiltonian that in the end will effectively reproduce the action generated by the ideal $H_{G}$, and $H_{c}(t)$, which is the control Hamiltonian that will continuously decouple the qudit evolution from the interference of the environment.
-Associated with $H_{c}(t)$ there is a unitary operator $U_{c}(t)$ that we require to be periodic with a period $t_{0}$ and to satisfy the dynamical-decoupling condition \cite{Facchi}
+To describe $H_{\mathrm{lab}}(t)$, we first split this control field Hamiltonian into two terms, $H_{\mathrm{lab}}(t)\equiv H_{c}(t)+H_{\mathrm{gate}}(t)$, where $H_{c}(t)$ is the control Hamiltonian that will continuously decouple the qudit evolution from the interference of the environment, while $H_{\mathrm{gate}}(t)$ will provide the modified gate Hamiltonian that in the end will effectively reproduce the action generated by $H_{G}$.
+Associated with $H_{c}(t)$ there is a unitary operator $U_{c}(t)$ that we require to be periodic with a period $t_{0}$ and that should satisfy (but non necessarily) the dynamical-decoupling condition \cite{Facchi}

-where $\mathbb{I}_{E}$ is the identity operator of the environmental Hilbert space and $H_{int}$ is the Hamiltonian interaction term coupling the qudit with its environment.
-We choose $\tau$ to be an integer multiple of $t_{0}$, as we explain below.
+where $\mathbb{I}_{E}$ is the identity operator of the environmental Hilbert space and $H_{\mathrm{int}}$ is the Hamiltonian interaction term coupling the qudit with its environment.
+It is important to emphasize that a weaker, but sufficient, condition would also work to obtain dynamical decoupling.
+This weaker condition can be written as